TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- error: could not redo "create_asset_id" because "some.png" could not be found.
+	- we should just allow non-existing paths. **Ids should always be there.**
+		- if an image does not exist, we just load a fallback blank texture!

 - command: use_image_path
 	- won't be a standalone command really, just stored inside change flav prop command
 		- like grouping command is stored